kmlawson/japanese-empire-mo3335/seminars.md

 Full references to the readings below can be found in the following section ordered by last name of the author.

 For each week.
-Please read all of the primary source reading, all of the secondary reading, and at least one of the further readings.
-Be prepared to be called upon in class to introduce the further reading you have chosen and briefly summarize its argument or main points.
+Please read all of the primary source reading, all of the secondary reading, and please consider reading one of the further readings.

 Abbreviations for readings: